Category Archives: National Flowers

 The Lotus: The National Flower of India

-The lotus is a sacred and worship-worthy in different religious groups across various regions for time immemorial.
+The national flower of India, lotus is a sacred and worship-worthy in different religious groups across various regions for time immemorial.
 Held in high esteem as the symbol of enlightenment and new beginnings, the lotus blossoms out of the muddiest waters yet embodies such purity and beauty – the complete opposite of the environment in which it thrives.
-Continue reading
+Often mistaken for water lilies, lotuses have different structures and only come in hues of pink and white, while lilies come in an abundance of shades.
+According to some reports, like animals, lotuses can control their temperatures and exist almost independently of their surroundings.
+It’s no wonder why they’re so characteristically mystical!

 National Flowers of Moldova – Basil & Dog Rose